selimssevgi/learning/clean-code/01-clean-code.md

 - So it is unprofessional for programmers to bend to the will of managers who dont understand the risks of making messes.

+- Boy Scout Rule: Leave the campground cleaner than you found it.